zonemaster/zonemaster/docs/internal/templates/specifications/tests/TestCaseIdentifierSpecification.md

 * Syntax
 * Zone

-The module name is not case sensitive, but the forms defined above, should be used when referring to the modules, i.e. "Address" and neither "ADDRESS" nor "address".
+The test level name is not case sensitive, but the forms defined above must be used when referring to the test levels, i.e. only the first letter uppercase, expect for acronyms, in the case all uppercase is used.
+For exemple "Address" and neither "ADDRESS" nor "address".

-The test case identifier in the test case specification (both in the main headline and in the "Test case identifier" section) uses the module name, as defined above, and has the format: `{Module name} + {Index}`
+The test case identifier in the test case specification (both in the main headline and in the "Test case identifier" section) uses the test level name, as defined above, and has the format: `{Test level name} + {Index}`

-When referencing to a test case the module name may be used in other letter case, but for readability, PascalCase should be prefered.
+When referencing to a test case, for readability, the letter case defined above must be used for the test level name.

 The `{Index}` is a two-digit suffix 01-99, and should be selected so that the test case identifier is unique.
 Normally the first free index is selected.

 Example of test case identifiers: